tvcutsem/lavamoat-demo/README.md

 ## running the scenario with lavamoat/ses

-Lavamoat will run the code in an isolated SES sandbox with frozen 'primordial' objects where prototype poisoning attacks will fail.
+Lavamoat will run each module dependency in an isolated SES sandbox with shared but immutable (frozen) 'primordial' objects where prototype poisoning attacks will fail.

 The file `setup-safe.js` assumes it will run in an SES sandbox, where functions like `harden()` are available globally.
+It also uses `harden()` to make the log object's API surface immutable.

 To run the module using lavamoat, first let lavamoat generate a [policy file](https://lavamoat.github.io/guides/policy/):